Made with in our van.

 Always use the maximum current that the load is expected to draw.
 The Maxxfan can draw up to 2.8A at the highest speed in steady state (according to our Simarine Pico Monitor).
-However, any load with a motor draw more current during startup for a very short period of time, so we'll go ahead and add about 50% buffer to account for startup.
-If you have no clue what current use as an input, it's OK to use the FUSE SIZE that the manufacturer recommends.
+However, any load with a motor draws more current during startup for a very short period of time, so we'll go ahead and add about 50% buffer to account for startup.
+If you have no clue what current to use as an input, it's OK to use the FUSE SIZE that the manufacturer recommends.
 As a result, you'll get slightly oversized wires (which is quite good for safety, performance and durability).

 The wire length input is always the round-trip length.
 The round-trip length is the sum of the positive and the negative wires.
-Remember that a duplex wire packs the positive and the negative into a single wire, so the round-trip length is equals to twice the duplex length.
+Remember that a duplex wire packs the positive and the negative into a single wire, so the round-trip length is equal to twice the duplex length.

 There is a loss of energy (voltage drop) as current moves through passive elements (terminal, fuse, wire, etc.); a smaller wire means more voltage drop.
 For example, if we size the wire for 3% voltage drop (bigger wire), the voltage will go from 12V at the fuse block down to 11.64V at the Maxxfan.
 If we size it for 10% voltage drop (smaller wire), the voltage at the Maxxfan will be 10.8V; this can become a problem as the battery voltage goes down (low SOC).
 For best performances, we recommend 3% (5% would be OK as well).

 Overcurrent protection devices (fuse/breaker) protect the wire (not the load) from being used over its ampacity; it's the weakest link!
-Therefore, a fuse/breaker should be smaller than the ampacity of the wire, but big enough so that it doesn't blow during normal operation of the load.
+Therefore, a fuse/breaker should be smaller than the ampacity of the wire but big enough so that it doesn't blow during normal operation of the load.
 The easiest way to determine the fuse size is to follow the manufacturer recommendations!
 So check the owner's manual or specifications sheet.
 Can't find it?
 OK then.
 As a general rule, the fuse size can be determined as follows: LOAD CURRENT x 1.4 and then round up to the next available fuse.
 In the Maxxfan scenario: 4A x 1.4 = 5.6A = 7.5A fuse.
-However, looks like the manufacturer recommends a 10A fuse so we'll stick to that.
+However, it looks like the manufacturer recommends a 10A fuse so we'll stick to that.